 Before removing the two screws the semi-pedestal required support from underneath.
 A strong person could hold it up but to keep holding it with one hand, while removing what might have been difficult to remove screws with the other, would sap the strength of the best worker.
 I used a plastic children’s step atop a plastic kitchen step as a support.
 They didn’t quite fit under the bottom edge of the semi-pedestal, but since it has a sloping bottom surface I was able to wedge them under it by pushing the top step towards the wall.
 Each screw could be removed half way and still support the semi-pedestal but for final screw removal a good support was required, so I kept holding the support in place with one hand while unscrewing with the other.
 Another pair of hands would have helped.

-Good Advice: If you think you can hold the semi-pedestal with one hand while unscrewing with the other without extra support.
-Consider the situation where you are removing the last screw and the screwdriver slips out of your hand and rolls out of reach.
-How will you retrieve your screwdriver without damaging the semi-pedestal or the bracket by letting it dangle precariously?
+- A situation where you are removing the last screw and the screwdriver slips out of your hand and rolls out of reach.
+How will you retrieve your screwdriver without letting go of the semi-pedestal and possibly damaging it or the bracket when it dangles precariously?

 Unblocking My Wash Basin Drain